ChadBurggraf/small-fry/README.md

 Formats implement `IFormat`.
-The `Content-Type` header is used to choose a format when de-serializing a request, and the `Accept` header is used to choose a format when serializng the response.
+The `Content-Type` header is used to choose a format when de-serializing a request, and the `Accept` header is used to choose a format when serializing the response.

-Encodings work almostly exactly the same, except they implement `IEncoding`.
+Encodings work almost exactly the same, except they implement `IEncoding`.
 To send and/or receive GZip and Deflate compression, for example, register the appropriate encoding: